-What Are My Treatment Options If I’m Diagnosed With the First Signs of Breast Cancer?
+What Are My Treatment Options If I’m Diagnosed With Breast Cancer?

-If you are diagnosed with breast cancer, your oncologist will help you choose the best treatment option based on the type and stage of your cancer, the sensitivity of your cancer to hormones, your age and overall health, and your preferences.
+If you are diagnosed with breast cancer, an oncologist, or cancer specialist, will help you choose the best treatment option based on the type and stage of your cancer, the sensitivity of your cancer to hormones, your age and overall health, and your preferences.
 The most common treatment options include: